SkafteDev/TANKS/README.md

 ## Console

-**NB!
-Use the development branch since the master branch is not up-to-date.**

 Open a shell and navigate to the parent folder.
 Execute the following command:
 ```
 mvn clean install pax:provision